abinit/abinit/doc/tutorial/wannier90.md

 library.
 As you can see many new files were created.
 The input files for Wannier90 which were created by ABINIT are:

+**wannier90random.amn**
-  * **wannier90random.amn** contains a list of projections to be used as a starting guess of the WF.
+:   Contains a list of projections to be used as a starting guess of the WF.
     This is the $A_{mn}$ matrix which was mentioned before in this tutorial.

+**wannier90.eig**
-  * **wannier90.eig** contains a list of eigenvalues for each k-point and band.
+:   Contains a list of eigenvalues for each k-point and band.

+**wannier90.mmn**
-  * **wannier90.mmn** contains the overlaps between the cell periodic part of the Bloch states.
+:   Contains the overlaps between the cell periodic part of the Bloch states.
     This is the M_mn matrix mentioned before in this tutorial.

+**UNK**
-  * **UNK** files containing the wavefunction in real space for every k-point.
+:   Files containing the wavefunction in real space for every k-point.
     Once these files were computed by ABINIT the Wannier90 library was used.
     The output files of Wannier90 are:

+**wannier90.wout**
-  * **wannier90.wout** is the main output file of the library.
+:   This is the main output file of the library.
     You should read it carefully to see the details of the calculation.

+**wannier90.chk**
-  * **wannier90.chk** is required to restart a calculation is case you use Wannier90 in standalone mode.
+:   This file is required to restart a calculation is case you use Wannier90 in standalone mode.
 In our case it is not used.

+To obtain information about the steepest-descent minimization just issue:

+    grep CONV tw90_1o_DS2_w90.wout

+You will obtain a table of the following form:

+     +--------------------------------------------------------------------+<-- CONV
+     | Iter  Delta Spread     RMS Gradient      Spread (Ang^2)      Time  |<-- CONV
+     +--------------------------------------------------------------------+<-- CONV
+          0     0.492E+02     0.0000000000       49.1838608828       0.09  <-- CONV
+          1    -0.947E+01    22.7791321117       39.7138163954       0.09  <-- CONV

+You can verify that the final spread you get is around 4.0 Å$^2$.

-If you want to obtain information about the disentanglement procedure just type:
+Similarly to obtain information about the disentanglement procedure (not used in this example) just type:

     grep DIS wannier90.wout